Igor Makarov (businessman)

-Igor Viktorovich Makarov (Игорь Викторович Макаров; born 5 April 1962 Ashkhabad, Turkmen SSR, Soviet Union) is the President of ARETI International Group (formerly known as ITERA International Group).
-A former professional cyclist and member of the USSR national cycling team, Igor Makarov has, since his retirement from competition, been a key supporter and sponsor of international cycling and serves on the UCI Management Committee since 2011.
-In June 2022, Forbes estimated Makarov's net worth at $2.1 billion.
+Igor Viktorovich Makarov (Игорь Викторович Макаров; born 5 April 1962 Ashkhabad, Turkmen SSR, Soviet Union) is a Cypriot businessman who is the President of ARETI International Group (previously the founder of ITERA International Group).

+A former professional cyclist and member of the USSR national cycling team, Makarov has, since his retirement from competition, been a key supporter and sponsor of international cycling and serves on the UCI Management Committee since 2011.
+In March 2023, Forbes estimated Makarov's net worth at $2.2 billion.

+In the summer of 2023, Makarov renounced Russian citizenship in favor of Cypriot.

 Early life

 Makarov was born as the only child of his parents in Ashkhabad, Turkmen SSR in 1962.

 From 1979 to 1986, Makarov was a cyclist for the Soviet team, winning medals and awards, and became acquainted with Saparmurat Niyazov or Turkmenbashy who ruled the Turkmen Soviet Socialist Republic and later Turkmenistan from 1985 to 2006.

 He graduated from Turkmen State University in 1983, then served in the Soviet Army.

 The name ARETI is derived from Makarov's previous company's name ITERA (spelled backwards).
 In the summer of 2017, Makarov's new yacht, Areti, was delivered by Lürssen.